-Without guidance from a trust document, a trustee should review relevant statutes.
+In the absence of guidance from a trust document, a trustee should review relevant statutes.
 There are no Texas statutes that touch upon this exact issue, though the Texas Property Code generally provides that in "administering the trust the trustee shall perform all of the duties imposed on trustees by the common law."
+Tex.
+Prop.
+Code § 113.051.
 Other than looking to the common law, Texas statutes tend to indicate that the duty of loyalty is not absolute and should be confined to trust property and inappropriate self-dealing and profits.
 Texas Property Code Section 117.007 provides: "A trustee shall invest and manage the trust assets solely in the interest of the beneficiaries."
+Id. at § 117.007.

-Moreover, Texas Property Code Section 114.001 describes a trustee's liability providing:

-The trustee is accountable to a beneficiary for the trust property and for any profit made by the trustee through or arising out of the administration of the trust, even though the profit does not result from a breach of trust; provided, however, that the trustee is not required to return to a beneficiary the trustee's compensation as provided by this subtitle, by the terms of the trust instrument, or by a writing delivered to the trustee and signed by all beneficiaries of the trust who have full legal capacity.
+Moreover, Texas Property Code 114.001 describes a trustee's liability providing: "The trustee is accountable to a beneficiary for the trust property and for any profit made by the trustee through or arising out of the administration of the trust, even though the profit does not result from a breach of trust; provided, however, that the trustee is not required to return to a beneficiary the trustee's compensation as provided by this subtitle, by the terms of the trust instrument, or by a writing delivered to the trustee and signed by all beneficiaries of the trust who have full legal capacity."
+Tex.
+Prop.
+Code § 114.001(a).
 This provision focuses on a remedy against a trustee for breach of a duty or due to inappropriate profit made by the trustee arising from the administration of the trust.

 Given the limited statutory guidance, one must look to the common law to determine the breadth of the duty of loyalty regarding a beneficiary's criminal activity.
-Common law holds a trustee to a high fiduciary standard.
-The fiduciary relationship exists between the trustee and the trust's beneficiaries, and the trustee must not breach or violate this relationship.
-The fiduciary relationship comes with many high standards, including loyalty and utmost good faith.
-Furthermore, "a trustee owes a trust beneficiary an unwavering duty of good faith, fair dealing, loyalty, and fidelity over the trust's affairs and its [\483] corpus."
-To uphold the trustee's duty of loyalty, such trustee must meet a sole interest standard and handle trust property entirely for the benefit of the beneficiaries.

-&lt;sup>24 See PROP. §§ 113.015, 114.001(a), 117.007.

-&lt;sup>25 Id. § 113.051.

-$^{26}$ See id.

-&lt;sup>27 Id. § 117.007.

-&lt;sup>28 Id. § 114.001(a).

-&lt;sup>30 See id. § 113.051.

-&lt;sup>31 See Ditta v.
+Under the common law, a trustee is held to a high fiduciary standard.
+Ditta v.
 Conte, 298 S.W.3d 187, 191 (Tex.
 2009).

-&lt;sup>32 See Slay v.
-Burnett Tr., 187 S.W.2d 377, 387-88 (Tex.
-1945); RESTATEMENT (SECOND) OF TRS. § 170 cmt. a (AM.
-L. INST.
-1959); G. BOGERT, TRUSTS AND TRUSTEES § 543 at 217-18 (2d ed. rev. 1993).

-&lt;sup>33 Kinzbach Tool Co. v.
-Corbett-Wallace Corp., 160 S.W.2d 509, 512 (Tex.
+The fiduciary relationship exists between the trustee and the trust's beneficiaries. and the trustee must not breach or violate this relationship.
+Slav v.
+Burnett Trust, 143 Tex.
+621, 187 S.W.2d 377, 387-88 (Tex.
+1945); RESTATEMENT (SECOND) OF TRUSTS § 170 CMT.
+A (1959); G. BOGERT, TRUSTS AND TRUSTEES § 543, at 217-18 (2d ed. rev. 1993).
+The fiduciary relationship comes with many high standards, including loyalty and utmost good faith.
+Kinzbach Tool Co. v.
+Corbett-Wallce Corp., 160 S.W.2d 509, 512 (Tex.
 1942).

-&lt;sup>34 Herschbach v.
+A trustee owes a trust beneficiary an unwavering duty of good faith, loyalty, and fidelity over the trust's affairs and its corpus.
+Herschbach v.
 City of Corpus Christi, 883 S.W.2d 720, 735 (Tex.
-App.--Corpus Christi-Edinburg 1994, writ denied) (citing Ames v.
+App.-Corpus Christi 1994, writ denied) (citing Ames v.
 Ames, 757 S.W.2d 468, 476 (Tex.
-App.--Beaumont 1988), aff'd and modified, 776 S.W.2d 154 (Tex.
+App.-Beaumont 1988), modified, 776 S.W.2d 154 (Tex.
 1989)).
+To uphold its duty of loyalty, a trustee must meet a sole interest standard and handle trust property solely for the benefit of the beneficiaries.
+Tex.
+Prop.
+Code §117.007; InterFirst Bank Dallas, N.A. v.
+Risser, 739 S.W.2d 882, 898 (Tex.
+App.-Texarkana 1987, no writ).

-Unfortunately, Texas case law does not provide much guidance regarding a beneficiary's criminal activity and its impact on a trustee's duty of loyalty.
-In fact, throughout the research, there was no instance in which a trustee was sued for reporting a crime or dealing with the criminal activity of a beneficiary (other than civil forfeiture proceedings discussed below).
+Texas case law unfortunately does not provide much guidance regarding a beneficiary's criminal activity and its impact on a trustee's duty of loyalty.
+In fact, throughout the research, there was no instance where a trustee was sued for reporting a crime or dealing with criminal activity of a beneficiary (other than civil forfeiture proceedings discussed below).